 Diversity of usage

-QR codes can be linked to almost every marketing asset or lead magnet -. business websites, custom landing pages, emails, calls, SMS, app link pages, social media profiles or product PDFs to QR Codes.
+QR Codes can be linked to almost every marketing asset or lead magnet – business websites, custom landing pages, emails, calls, SMS, app link pages, social media profiles, or product PDFs to QR Codes.
 They can also be used to connect to a WiFi network.

 For example, a static social media QR Code supported with engaging posts could increase followers.
 An app link QR Code could push mobile app downloads.
 Email, call, SMS, or vCard QR Codes can help consumers save these details or contact for product queries.

 QR codes are dynamic in nature

 QR codes are of two types.
 A static QR code is a single-use QR code.
 It can be linked to a fixed URL.
 Whereas, a dynamic QR code can be reused.
 It can redirect consumers to different marketing messages on different days of the week.
 Using dynamic QR codes, businesses can schedule different campaigns based on time and date.
 Mondays could be motivation sales and weekends could be clearance days.